titumozammel/operational-silence-framework/README.md

 ## KPI Governance

+KPI Governance provides the measurement, monitoring, and decision-making system required to evaluate, sustain, and continuously improve Operational Silence as an organizational capability.

 Operational Silence should be evaluated through strategic Human Energy outcomes rather than operational activity alone.

-The framework recommends monitoring four strategic outcomes:
+The framework recommends monitoring five strategic outcomes:

+- Operational Silence Index (OSI)
 - Human Energy Recovery
 - Human Energy Development
 - Sustainable Capacity
 - Sustainable Execution Capacity

+The **Operational Silence Index (OSI)** provides the primary measurement of how effectively an organization has reduced recurring Operational Noise and protected Human Energy for planned, value-creating activities.

-These indicators demonstrate whether Operational Silence is strengthening the organization's ability to execute sustainably and create long-term business value.
+Together, these indicators provide governance visibility into whether Operational Silence is strengthening the organization's ability to:

+- Reduce Operational Noise
+- Recover Human Energy
+- Develop organizational capability
+- Expand Sustainable Execution Capacity
+- Create Sustainable Business Value

+Through continuous measurement, review, and improvement, KPI Governance ensures that Operational Silence becomes a sustained organizational operating capability.

 ---

 ## Operational Silence

-Operational Silence is the target operating state where recurring interruptions, operational failures, and unnecessary operational demand have been systematically eliminated.
+Operational Silence is the organizational operating state where unnecessary operational demand has been systematically eliminated, recurring Operational Noise has been minimized, and Human Energy is primarily directed toward planned, value-creating execution.

+Silence ≠ inactivity
+Silence = absence of unnecessary demand

 Organizations operating in Operational Silence direct the majority of their Human Energy toward planned, value-creating work.